-And the style you choose is completely up to you!
-It is complete personal preference, although most pool designers and builders are more than happy to lend a thought or two on some great landscaping options.
+And the style you choose is entirely up to you!
+It is a personal preference, although most pool designers and builders are happy to lend a thought or two on some great landscaping options.

 Noise and Visual Barrier

-Not only can landscaping bring your style together, it can also help create a privacy barrier between you and your neighbors or any other surroundings.
-Tall trees and bushes are great for visual privacy especially if your neighbor’s house is pretty close by.
-Denser landscaping can provide a small noise barrier as well, although it won’t stop as much noise as a fence, so make sure to head over to my guide on pool fences for more on that subject.
+Not only can landscaping bring your style together, but it can also help create a privacy barrier between you and your neighbors or any other surroundings.
+Tall trees and bushes are great for visual privacy, especially if your neighbor’s house is close.
+Denser landscaping can also provide a small noise barrier, although it won’t stop as much noise as a fence, so make sure to head over to my guide on pool fences for more on that subject.

 Spacing and Feel

-If you have a big backyard, having a pool smack dab in the middle of it with no surrounding landscaping can make it seem very isolated and out of place.
-Natural landscaping around the pool can help give the pool a “home” so to speak and a dedicated section of the yard that makes it feel a lot warmer, inviting, and private when you are hanging out poolside.
+If you have a big backyard, having a pool smack dab in the middle with no surrounding landscaping can make it seem very isolated and out of place.
+Natural landscaping around the pool can help give the pool a “home,” so to speak, and a dedicated section of the yard that makes it feel a lot warmer, inviting, and private when you are hanging out poolside.

 When it comes to pool landscaping, you want to watch out for a few things.

-First, when it comes to plants, you should probably avoid any deciduous plants that are going to drop their leaves every year, creating a lot of maintenance hassle for you.
-Look for evergreen plants that are going to keep their leaves year round.
+First, when it comes to plants, you should probably avoid any deciduous plants that will drop their leaves every year, creating a lot of maintenance hassle for you.
+Look for evergreen plants that are going to keep their leaves year-round.

 Types of Pool Landscaping

 Now let’s get into some popular types of landscaping you can have around your pool.
-The possibilities are really endless here, so use these ideas just to get you started.
+The possibilities are endless here, so use these ideas just to get started.

 Personally, I think every pool needs to have some plants around it to help blend in with the surrounding environment.

-Potted plants are great for having around the pool and can add a pop of color especially with something like an annual or perennial flower.
-Also make sure to consider the pot you put the plants in and how that matches up with your overall vibe.
+Potted plants are great for having around the pool and can add a pop of color, especially with something like an annual or perennial flower.
+Also, consider the pot you put the plants in and how that matches your overall vibe.

-If you have space for it, planters and larger bushes and trees are awesome for creating privacy walls and a cozier feel around your pool.
-Planters also help contain dirt so in the event of a heavy rainstorm, you don’t have a bunch of mud washing into your pool.
-If you aren’t using a planter, just make sure to set the right edging to prevent the same issue.
+If you have space for it, planters, larger bushes, and trees are fantastic for creating privacy walls and a cozier feel around your pool.
+Planters also help contain dirt, so in the event of a heavy rainstorm, you don’t have a bunch of mud washing into your pool.
+If you aren’t using a planter, just make sure to set the proper edging to prevent the same issue.

 Grass is also a great touch around the pool.
-A lot of folks forget that there are so many different types of grass that can complement the lush greenery of your well mowed backyard, so make sure to consider all the options like ornamental grasses that can also add some great color.
+Many folks forget that so many different types of grass can complement the lush greenery of your well-mowed backyard, so make sure to consider all the options, like ornamental grasses that can add some great color.

-You can go a lot of different routes with stonework and mix and match as you like.
-Everything from pebble to large boulders can add great features to your pool environment, including rock waterfalls and grottos for your bigger budget projects.
+You can go many different routes with stonework and mix and match as you like.
+Everything from pebbles to large boulders can add great features to your pool environment, including rock waterfalls and grottos for bigger-budget projects.